Muriel Matters: Grille incident

-On the night of 28 October 1908, the WFL conducted a simultaneous protest at the British Houses of Parliament.
-It was to occur outside St Stephen's Entrance, the Old Prison Yard and in the House of Commons.
-The purpose of the protest was to raise attention to the struggle of women and remove the "grille", a piece of ironwork placed in the Ladies' Gallery that obscured their view of parliamentary proceedings.
-Matters was at the heart of the protest at this symbol of women's oppression.
+The Grille Incident occurred on the night of 28 October 1908, the WFL conducted simultaneous protests at the British Houses of Parliament.
+It was held outside St Stephen's Entrance, the Old Prison Yard and in the House of Commons.
+The purpose was to raise attention to the struggle of women and to remove the "grille", a piece of ironwork placed in the Ladies' Gallery that obscured their view of parliamentary proceedings.
+Matters was at the heart of the protest over that symbol of women's oppression.
 She and an associate, Helen Fox, both chained themselves to the grille of the Ladies' Gallery and Matters began loudly proclaiming the benefits of enfranchisement directly to the elected MPs.

-Although not recorded in Hansard, the official minute of the House of Commons, Matters pronouncements were technically the first woman's speech ever in the British Parliament.
+Although not noted in Hansard, the official record of proceedings in the House of Commons, Matters' pronouncements were, technically, the first speech by a woman in the British Parliament.

-Meanwhile, Violet Tillard lowered a proclamation to the politicians below using pieces of string and a man from the Stranger's Gallery threw handbills onto the floor of Parliament.
+Meanwhile, Violet Tillard lowered a proclamation to the politicians below using pieces of string, and a man from the Stranger's Gallery threw handbills onto the floor of Parliament.
 The police soon seized all the people involved but could not separate Matters and Fox from the grille.
-Eventually the grille was removed completely with the women attached and, once escorted to a nearby committee room, a blacksmith was fetched to detach the women from the ironwork.
-Not charged over the incident, Matters and the other women involved were soon released near St Stephen's Entrance where they rejoined other members of the WFL who were still protesting.
-It was here that Matters was arrested on a "trumped-up charge of obstruction" trying to rush the Parliament's lobby.
+Eventually the grille was removed with the women attached and, after being taken to a nearby committee room, a blacksmith was fetched to detach the women from the ironwork.
+Not charged over the incident, Matters and the other women involved were soon released near St Stephen's Entrance, where they rejoined other members of the WFL who were still protesting.
+It was there that Matters was arrested on a "trumped-up charge of obstruction", trying to rush the Parliament's lobby.

 The following day, 14 women (including Matters) and one man were tried at the Westminster Police Court.
-Matters was found guilty of wilfully obstructing London Police and was sentenced to one months imprisonment to be served at Holloway Gaol.
+Matters was found guilty of wilfully obstructing London Police and was sentenced to one month imprisonment to be served at Holloway Gaol.
+Emily Duval was arrested, together with her teenage daughter Barbara.
+They had both been with Matters when she chained herself to the grille.
+Emily paid her fine, and 17 year old Barbara Duval was released after she said that she would not get involved in any further protests until she was 21 (i.e. an adult).